Disavie/test-odin/README.md

+# OTerm is a terminal emulator written in Odin

+> Motivation :
+> Love of the game and I wanted to learn a new language

+Below are some dev notes I am writing to myself
+---

 i dont need to switch to opengl with truetype , just switch from blitting to using a textrenderer in sdl, basically same thingggggggggg also work on cursor movemnet also work on how do i want to parse csi codes with multiple args that are ; separated? -> look online @ what other people have done probs